For Peer Advisors: Using Grad Planner

 For example, if you want to raise the threshold to a total of 150 credits, you type in 10.
 This will add 10 to the threshold of 140 to give you 150.

-Click on Go and the threshold will be raised that amount.
+Click on Save and the threshold will be raised that amount.
 When the Grad Plan is below the new threshold, the error will gray out, indicating that the plan is above 140 credits but an advisor has approved that condition.

 The student does not need to accept or reject this action; it is accepted automatically by the system.